JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 1. Verify the `example-secure` signature using the public key

-We're also going to be using a number of new `docker` arguments below; if you'd like to look into those futher, see the `docker run` documentation [here](https://docs.docker.com/engine/reference/commandline/run/).
+We're also going to be using a number of new `docker` arguments below; if you'd like to look into those further, see the `docker run` documentation [here](https://docs.docker.com/engine/reference/commandline/run/).

 ```{code-block} console